RichardJECooke/PeriodicTasks/README.md

 ```sh
 docker run --init  -it --rm --name "app" -v ".:/app" -w "/app" node:23-slim sh -c  "npx neu create myapp"
 ```

+## Notes

+- You mustn't build neutralino.js with parcel as it has hardcoded dependencies that mustn't be rewritten.
+The parcelIgnore plugin is used to exclude it.